-- (27) Roadworks and drainage must be constructed in accordance with the standard drawings and specifications prepared by the IPWE Aust.
-(Tasmania Division) and to the requirements of Council's Municipal Engineer or as otherwise required by this permit. - (28) Elderslie Road must be upgraded/reconstructed across the entire frontage of the subdivision.
+- (25) Roadworks and drainage must be constructed in accordance with the standard drawings and specifications prepared by the IPWE Aust.
+(Tasmania Division) and to the requirements of Council's Municipal Engineer or as otherwise required by this permit. - (26) Elderslie Road must be upgraded/reconstructed across the entire frontage of the subdivision.
 The design and construction is to be consistent with the newly constructed section of Elderslie Road to the east of the subdivision.
 Unless approved otherwise by Council's Municipal Engineer upgrade works must include: - a. new kerb and channel on the southern side - b.
-3.5m traffic lanes - c.
+3.5m traffic lanes on the southern side (whilst maintaining a through lane on the northern side) - c.
 1.5m bicycle lane on the southern side - d.
-1.5m minimum width concrete footpath on the southern side, fronting lots 36, 104 to 108, and 87.2.5m minimum width concrete shared use path on the southern side, fronting lot 109 and fronting lot 109 and the Public Open Space lot. - e. piped stormwater drainage - f. underground power - g. future provision of a pedestrian crossings/refuges to be considered in engineering design. - h. street trees - (29) New roads must, unless approved otherwise by Council's Municipal Engineer, include: - a.
+1.5m minimum width concrete footpath on the southern side, fronting lots 36, 104 to 108, and 87.2.5m minimum width concrete shared use path on the southern side, fronting lot 109 and fronting lot 109 and the Public Open Space lot. - e. piped stormwater drainage - f. underground power - g. future provision of a pedestrian crossings/refuges to be considered in engineering design. - h. street trees - (27) New roads must, unless approved otherwise by Council's Municipal Engineer, include: - a.
 New Subdivision Roads - i.
 8.9 metre minimum carriageway width; - ii.
 Kerb and channel; - iii.
 1.5 metre minimum width concrete footpath on both sides; - iv.
-Underground stormwater drainage. - (30) The proposed road running north south adjacent the public open space lot must be constructed such that it meets the boundary of the neighbouring property to the south. - (31) All carriageway surface courses must be constructed with a 10 mm nominal size hotmix asphalt with a minimum compacted depth of 35 mm, or 40mm where bus traffic is expected, in accordance with standard drawings and specifications prepared by the IPWE Aust.
-(Tasmania Division) and the requirements of Council's General Manager. - (32) A reinforced concrete vehicle access must be provided from the road carriageway to each Lot.
+Underground stormwater drainage. - (28) The proposed road running north south adjacent the public open space lot must be constructed such that it meets the boundary of the neighbouring property to the south. - (29) All carriageway surface courses must be constructed with a 10 mm nominal size hotmix asphalt with a minimum compacted depth of 35 mm, or 40mm where bus traffic is expected, in accordance with standard drawings and specifications prepared by the IPWE Aust.
+(Tasmania Division) and the requirements of Council's General Manager.

-- (33) Vehicle accesses must be located and constructed generally in accordance with the standards shown on standard drawings TSD-R09 Urban Roads Driveways and TSD-RF01 Guide to Intersection and Domestic Access Sight Distance Requirements prepared by the IPWE Aust.
-(Tasmania Division) and the satisfaction of Council's Municipal Engineer. - (34) Kerb ramps must be provided to accommodate the needs of people with disabilities in accordance with standard drawings prepared by the IPWE Aust.
+- (30) A reinforced concrete vehicle access must be provided from the road carriageway to each Lot. - (31) Vehicle accesses must be located and constructed generally in accordance with the standards shown on standard drawings TSD-R09 Urban Roads Driveways and TSD-RF01 Guide to Intersection and Domestic Access Sight Distance Requirements prepared by the IPWE Aust.
+(Tasmania Division) and the satisfaction of Council's Municipal Engineer. - (32) Kerb ramps must be provided to accommodate the needs of people with disabilities in accordance with standard drawings prepared by the IPWE Aust.
 (Tasmania Division) and to the requirements of Council's Municipal Engineer.